webhost/adaptivepayments-sdk-dotnet/README.md

 ---------------
 *	Integrate the PayPal Adaptive Payments SDK with an ASP.NET Web Application

-*	Use NuGet to install the 'PayPal_AdaptivePayments_SDK' package
+*	Use NuGet to install the 'PayPalAdaptivePaymentsSDK' package

 *	The NuGet package installs the dependencies to the solution and automatically updates the project